Consistency Training with Virtual Adversarial Discrete Perturbation: Method

-$\mathbf{g}_{x_m}$ is the gradient vector of the sharpened consistency loss with respect to the $m$-th token.
+$\mathbf{g}_{x_m}$ is the gradient vector of the sharpened consistency loss from Eq. \ref{eq:modified_consistency_loss} with respect to the $m$-th token.
 In brief, we replace the $m$-th original token $x_m$ with one of the candidates $x$ that approximately maximizes the consistency loss.
-To bound the semantics similarity from the original sentence and the perturbed one, we use a masked language model~(MLM)~\citep{devlin2019bert, liu2019roberta} to restrict a set of possible candidates to replace $x_m$.
+We randomly select token indexes to perturb and replace them simultaneously.
+To bound the semantics similarity between the original sentence and the perturbed one, we use a masked language model~(MLM)~\citep{devlin2019bert, liu2019roberta} to restrict a set of possible candidates to replace $x_m$.
 We filter top-k candidates~\citep{cheng2019robust}, denoted as $\operatorname{top\_k}(x_m, V)$, from the vocabulary having the highest MLM probability at position $m$ when an original sentence $x$ is given to the MLM.

-Alg.~\ref{alg:VAdv_WR} illustrates the procedure (\vawr{}) to acquire virtual adversarial tokens with the modified consistency loss.
-We randomly select token indexes to perturb $I$, subject to the length of the sentence.
-Considering multiple substitutions, an exhaustive search over all possible combinations to find the optimal one is computationally intractable.
-For efficient generation during each training step, we replace multiple tokens simultaneously instead of greedy search or beam search, which has shown to work considerably well in previous works~\citep{ebrahimi2017hotflip, cheng2019robust}.
-During training, the models are optimized with standard cross-entropy and consistency loss with an equal weight where we utilize KL-Divergence as the divergence $D$.

-In our preliminary experiment, utilizing the MLM with masking was worse than that without masking, similar to \citet{li2020bert}.
-We conjecture that the loss of information when applying masking operation has evoked the perturbed samples to significantly deviate from the original ones, resulting in a degradation in performance.
-Moreover, we do not fine-tune the \textit{off-the-shelf} MLM on the training corpus but only the classification model, which is to ensure a fair comparison with other augmentation baselines.
+More training details are in Appendix~\ref{app:training_details}.